-Pharmacy culture is alive and well in France!
+Pharmacy culture is alive and well in France and is number one on my list of popular French things for a reason.
 There are so many of them and they are packed to the brim with all kinds of interesting pills, potions, and remedies for things you’ve never even considered (heavy legs, anyone?).

 As you probably know, medicines of any kind are not found in the grocery store.
 In addition to your prescription items, your OTC headache meds, laxatives and anything else you’d rather discreetly buy have to be picked up in person at your neighborhood pharmacy.

 Pharmacists are really helpful and never seem too busy to explain a medication or the instructions.
 All employees have pharmacy training, so no one is hired to just work the cash register and stock shelves.

 I love French pharmacies as much as the French and even made a behind the scenes French pharmacy video that you can watch over on YouTube.
 I also wrote all about common U.S medications and their French equivalents.

 2. Using of the word “petit(e)”

 What do French people like?
 The word petit!
 Beyond its literal meaning of small (or sometimes short depending on the context), the French use the word petit(e) in a cutesy — not literal — way as well that I find so endearing.